People ask us almost daily, “is weight training good for kids.”

 Coaches use regressions of exercises to teach.
 These are simpler movement patterns that reinforce the right movement safely.
 They lead to progression in movement patterns or weight lifted.

-Strength Training Is Good for Kids
+Is Weight Training Is Good for Kids; YES

 Strength training for youth is endorsed by all major medic and professional organizations.
 While the old myths of it stunting growth or being dangerous slowly die, its understandable that some people are hesitant.